-SpermComet® is Examen’s market leading sperm DNA test.
+SpermComet® is Examen’s market leading sperm DNA fragmentation test.
 SpermComet® is a robust biomarker for male infertility, IVF and ICSI failure and miscarriage.
-Independent research has shown that it is the best performing sperm DNA test in terms of sensitivity, specificity and predictive power.
-SpermComet® is the only sperm DNA test guaranteed for oligozoospermic and testicular samples.
+Independent research has shown that it is the best performing sperm DNA fragmentation test in terms of sensitivity, specificity and predictive power.
+SpermComet® is the only sperm DNA fragmentation test guaranteed for oligozoospermic and testicular samples.

-Detects actual DNA damage: SpermComet® detects single- and double-strand DNA fragments present in individual sperm, making it a direct assay of damaged DNA.
+Detects actual DNA fragments: SpermComet® detects single- and double-strand DNA fragments present in individual sperm, making it a direct assay of damaged DNA.
 In contrast, both the SCSA and Halo assays detect faults in the nuclear proteins protecting the DNA.
 Nuclear protein damage could make the DNA more vulnerable to damage, but it is not a measure of the actual damage to the DNA molecule itself.

 Detects total DNA damage: Sperm DNA is up to 6 times more tightly packed than somatic cell DNA.
 The SpermComet® assay includes a decondensation step which relaxes the DNA exposing DNA strand breaks in the nuclear core.
 This step is necessary to detect total and not just peripheral DNA damage.

-Quantifies amount of DNA damage: Separation of the DNA fragments contained in individual sperm nuclei during electrophoresis allows the amount of DNA fragments to be quantified.
+Quantifies amount of DNA fragmentation: Separation of the DNA fragments contained in individual sperm nuclei during electrophoresis allows the amount of DNA fragments to be quantified.
 In contrast, the other assays only measure either the presence or absence of chromatin or DNA damage.

 Comparative analysis of three sperm DNA damage assays and sperm nuclear protein content in couples undergoing assisted reproduction treatment